Parkland school shooter to get life sentence for killing 17

 FORT LAUDERDALE, Fla.
-(AP) — Florida school shooter Nikolas Cruz will be sentenced to life without parole for the 2018 murder of 17 people at Parkland’s Marjory Stoneman Douglas High School, after the jury said Thursday that it could not unanimously agree that he should be executed.
+(AP) — A jury spared Florida school shooter Nikolas Cruz from the death penalty Thursday for killing 17 people at a Parkland high school in 2018, sending him to prison for the remainder of his life in a decision that left many families of the victims angered, baffled and in tears.

-The jury’s recommendation came after seven hours of deliberations over two days, ending a three-month trial that included graphic videos, photos and testimony from the massacre and its aftermath, heart-wrenching testimony from victims’ family members and a tour of the still blood-spattered building.
+The jury’s decision came after seven hours of deliberations over two days, ending a three-month trial that included graphic videos and photos from the massacre and its aftermath, heart-wrenching testimony from victims’ family members and a tour of the still blood-spattered building.

+“We are beyond disappointed with the outcome today,” Lori Alhadeff, whose daughter, Alyssa, was killed, said at a news conference after the jury’s decision was announced.

+“This should have been the death penalty, 100%.
+Seventeen people were brutally murdered on Feb.
+14, 2018.
+I sent my daughter to school and she was shot eight times.
+I am so beyond disappointed and frustrated with this outcome.
+I cannot understand.
+I just don’t understand.”

 Under Florida law, a death sentence requires a unanimous vote on at least one count.
 Circuit Judge Elizabeth Scherer will formally issue the life sentences Nov.
 1. Relatives, along with the students and teachers Cruz wounded, will be given the opportunity to speak at the sentencing hearing.

 Cruz, his hair unkempt, largely sat hunched over and stared at the table as the jury’s recommendations were read.
 Rumblings grew from the family section — packed with about three dozen parents, spouses and other relatives of the victims — as life sentences were announced.
-Many shook their heads, looked angry or covered their eyes.
+Many shook their heads, looked angry or covered their eyes as the judge spent 50 minutes reading the jury’s decision for each victim.
 Some parents sobbed as they left court.

+The jury found there were aggravating factors to warrant the death penalty for each victim, however, they also found mitigating factors.
+And the jury could not agree that the aggravating factors outweighed the mitigating ones.

+Tony Montalto, father of Gina Montalto, said: “How can the mitigating factors make this shooter, who they recognized committed this terrible act — acts, plural — shooting, some victims more than once on a pass, pressing the barrel of his weapon to my daughter’s chest — that doesn’t outweigh that poor little what’s-his-name had a tough upbringing?”

 Cruz, 24, pleaded guilty a year ago to murdering 14 students and three staff members and wounding 17 others on Feb.
 14, 2018.
 Cruz said he chose Valentine’s Day to make it impossible for Stoneman Douglas students to celebrate the holiday ever again.

-Note: Correction: This story has been updated to correct an error concerning the date of the Stoneman Douglas High School shooting.